usnistgov/trec-browser/browser/src/docs/trec5/overview.md

 {==

 The ad hoc task investigates the performance of systems that search a static set of documents using new topics.
 This task is similar to how a researcher might use a library — the collection is known but the questions likely to be asked are not known.
-The right-hand column of Figure 1 depicts how the ad hoc task is accomplished in TREC.
-Participants are given approximately two gigabytes worth of documents.

 ==}